Perian-io/dagster-perian/README.md

-# Dagster Integration with Perian
+# Dagster Integration with PERIAN

 ## Introduction

-This Dagster integration allows you to easily dockerize your codebase and execute it on the Perian platform, our serverless GPU environment.
+This Dagster integration allows you to easily dockerize your codebase and execute it on the PERIAN platform, our serverless GPU environment.
 By leveraging this integration, you can streamline your workflow, enabling efficient code deployment and execution without the need for managing infrastructure.

 ### Features

 - **Dockerization**: Automatically packages your codebase into a Docker container.
-- **Serverless Execution**: Runs your Docker containers on Perian’s scalable GPU infrastructure.
+- **Serverless Execution**: Runs your Docker containers on PERIAN’s scalable GPU infrastructure.
 - **Ease of Use**: Simple commands to get your project up and running quickly.

 ## Prerequisites

 - Docker installed on your local machine.
-- Access to the Perian platform (ensure your account is set up).
+- Access to the PERIAN platform (ensure your account is set up).
 - Dagster installed in your project (follow the [Dagster installation guide](https://docs.dagster.io/getting-started/install)).